What is PrEP?

 IS PrEP SAFE AND EFFECTIVE?

 PrEP should be taken every day to be effective.
 Several studies show that people who took PrEP consistently had up to a 92% lower risk of getting HIV infection than those who did not take PrEP.
+For more information, read the CDC overview PrEP basics.

 SHOULD I TAKE PrEP?